 - American Public Health Association (APHA) – Yale Chapter

 Yale-APHA is the Yale chapter of the American Public Health Association, the oldest, largest, and most diverse organization for public health professionals across the world.
-The mission of Yale-APHA is to: 1) Foster professional and academic development of Yale School of Public Health students, 2) Develop relationships with undergraduate and graduate students with interests in public health and other allied-health professions, and 3) Propagate the mission and goals of the American Public Health Association.
+The mission of Yale-APHA is to: 1) Foster professional and academic development of Yale School of Public Health students, 2) Develop relationships with undergraduate and graduate students with interests in public health and other allied-health professions and 3) Propagate the mission and goals of the American Public Health Association.

-- Black @ YSPH
+- Black @ YSPH Student Association

-Black @ YSPH is dedicated to fostering a sense of community for Black-identifying students at YSPH by advocating for the interests of Black students at YSPH, contributing to the personal, professional, and academic success of Black students, and developing a strong network of Black YSPH alumni.
+Black @ YSPH Student Association is dedicated to fostering a sense of community for Black-identifying students at YSPH by advocating for the interests of Black students at YSPH, contributing to the personal, professional, and academic success of Black students, and developing a strong network of Black YSPH alumni.

 - Connecticut Hospice Advisory Board

 To create a lasting, positive relationship between Yale University and The Connecticut Hospice through a diverse team of graduate student consultants.
-The Connecticut Hospice Advisory Board will consist of interested students from all health care or management-related graduate programs and will attend to the various strategic planning and administrative needs of The Connecticut Hospice.
+The Connecticut Hospice Advisory Board will consist of interested students from all health care or management related graduate programs and will attend to the various strategic planning and administrative needs of The Connecticut Hospice.
 The Connecticut Hospice will benefit from strategic recommendations and board institutional memory while students will benefit from meaningful project-based work.

 - Desi Students Alliance

-DEPHY is an affinity group for all students at the School of Public Health who consider themselves to be part of disability community, including (but not limited to) disabled students, neurodivergent students, students with physical disabilities, deaf/ hard-of-hearing students, blind students, students with chronic illnesses, students with mental health conditions, other students who receive or would like to receive accommodations, and allies.
-The group embraces disability not just as a personal experience but also as a sociopolitical category, and seek to provide a home for students in the disability community who locate their understanding of disability at any point along the spectrum of social and medical models of disability.
-DEPHY works in collaboration with disability affinity groups in other parts of the university to foster a sense of community among students with disabilities, share resources for navigating YSPH with a disability, advocate for members of the community, and promote structural transformation at YSPH for the inclusion of disabled students.
+DEPHY is an affinity group for all students at the School of Public Health who consider themselves to be part of disability community, including (but not limited to) Disabled students, neurodivergent students, students with physical disabilities, Deaf/ hard-of-hearing students, blind students, students with chronic illnesses, students with mental health conditions, other students who receive or would like to receive accommodations, and allies.
+The group embraces disability not just as a personal experience but also as a sociopolitical category, and seeks to provide a home for students in the disability community who locate their understanding of disability at any point along the spectrum of social and medical models of disability.
+DEPHY works in collaboration with disability affinity groups in other parts of the university to foster a sense of community among students with disabilities, share resources for navigating YSPH with a disability, advocate for members of our community, and promote structural transformation at YSPH for the inclusion of disabled students.